 In addition to the number of flats provided, the Movement is also bringing about positive effects in different aspects.

 The capacity of the Movement's partners was built.
-HKCSS has drawn up practice guidelines to support operators in the implementation and management of projects.
+The practice guidelines drawn by HKCSS could support operators in the implementation and management of projects.
 Operators and frontline social workers acquire skills and knowledge in recruiting, matching and connecting tenant households, as well as in property maintenance and more.
+All in all, the study team recognised the intermediary role of HKCSS in this project, its services and support to service operators could facilitate the long-term development of the project.

 The Movement is a successful demonstration of transitional housing.
 Social housing projects are being put forward or proposed by several organisations.
 Government measures to facilitate initiatives from the community are in place.
 [Note]